How We Use a Team of Teams Structure as a Digital Agency

 What will be “the next big thing” for campaign digital?
 Last month, we met and swapped ideas with some of the best minds in digital politics at Campaign Tech East.
-Here are a few of the emerging digital trends of the 2020 campaign season we’re most excited about.
+Here are a few of the emerging digital campaign trends we’re most excited about for 2020.

 We’re on the record: we love SMS campaigns.
 With a 98% open rate – significantly higher than the industry benchmark standard of 21% for emails – it’s hard not to love them.
 You can reach a wide demographic quickly and cheaply with dynamic, personalized content.

 But P2P SMS messaging on a large scale for political campaigns is still relatively new.
 It was first used at scale by the 2016 Bernie Sanders campaign through the app Hustle, and we can’t wait to see how campaigns innovate in this space this cycle.